sminez/sminez.github.io/content/2025-02-25_socrates-is-a-state-machine.md

 When I first started learning Python one of my heros was (and still is) [Dave Beazley][15].
 (If you've never watched Dave's presentations before then stop reading now and go and take a look.
-You won't be dissapointed.)
+You won't be disappointed.)
 Dave has a wonderful way of looking at an existing tool, in his case frequently the Python interpreter, and working out what sorts of unexpected things you can do with it.
 Famously he has played around a lot with Python's generator functions and in particular he's given a number of talks on what you can do with the [send][16] method that allows you to write coroutines.